ec-jrc/pyPoseidon/README.md

 * conda env create -f environment.yml

-You should have a environment named Poseidon (check it with 'conda env list')
+You should have a environment named Poseidon (check it with 'conda env list').

 Activate the environment